 Prior to his trip to Hong Kong in February 2003, he had contracted SARS after being exposed to the virus in a medical facility.

-He reportedly travelled to Hong Kong five days after the onset of symptoms.
+He reportedly traveled to Hong Kong five days after the onset of symptoms.

 He succumbed to the illness within two weeks, but not before infecting guests at the Metropole Hotel in Hong Kong where he stayed.